-Stericycle, Inc. is currently under contract to dispose of all CSUSB Biohazardous waste at their permitted facility.
-The contractor will collect medical wastes once a week from the Health Center and as necessary from the College of Natural Sciences where it is kept below 32 degree Fahrenheit.
+Thermal Combustion Innovators (TCI), Inc., 241 W. Laurel Street, Colton, CA 92324 is currently under contract to dispose of all CSUSB Biohazardous waste at their permitted facility.
+The contractor will collect medical wastes once a week from the Health Center and the Animal House, and as necessary from the College of Social and Behavioral Sciences where it is kept below 32 degree Fahrenheit.
 The contractor shall ensure that all sharps containers and all double-bagged infectious waste will be autoclaved, all animal carcasses will be incinerated, and all services are performed in strict accordance with applicable Federal, State, and local regulations.
-EHS will manage this contract and should be contacted at Ext.
+EH&S will manage this contract and should be contacted at Ext.
 75179 for any problems or modifications to this service.

-4. AUTOCLAVING
+4. Autoclaving